mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 <div class="notice-info" markdown="1">
 #### ProTip: Sketch Over a Blend
 After blurring a background with the Blend tool go back over the edges of the objects still in focus.
-When drawing portraits I like to sketch whispy hair over a blurred background for a nice touch of realism.
+When drawing portraits I like to sketch wispy hair over a blurred background for a nice touch of realism.
 </div>

 ##### More blurred backgrounds